 I. I have been mulling over the deterioration of public speech and what passes for social and political theory for some time, trying to pin down a date or social movement that I can identify as chief perpetrator of the Great Dumbing Down.
+(For the second installment of this blog see https://clarespark.com/2012/03/22/3760/: The Great Dumbing Down (2).
 Perhaps we (and everyone else) have always struggled with mass stupidity and the temptation of the dark passions, but if one studies the writings of the Founding Fathers of the U.S., one must be struck by the quality of their argumentation and the deep knowledge of European history that each brought to the debates that eventuated in the Constitution.
 Moreover, many of these men were all too aware of humanity’s dark side, so they looked to the law and to the ordering forces of religion to produce what has come to be known as “American exceptionalism.”
 Although Biblical Christian fundamentalists (the “traditionalists”) have emphasized the divine origin of the Declaration of Independence and the Constitution, secular students of history have read enough late 18th century American history to recognize the materialism and scientific attitudes that many Founders deployed to construct a representative republic that fostered “liberty” and “meritocracy”—at least for white males.

 Still, we are left with the ambiguity that surrounds the questions of free will and determinism.
 What exactly do we mean by human “freedom”?
 Not to explore the strongly divergent meanings attached to “liberty” is fatal to education in a would-be representative republic.
 And Hamilton’s notion of popular sovereignty, what he called “the consent of the people” or the voice of the people as the source of political legitimacy (see Federalist #22), was obviously dependent on a quality education for everyone who voted.
 Hence the disaster of the Great Dumbing Down.
 Charles Sumner and Walter Lippmann were two important Americans, who, in either the 19th or 20th centuries, fully understood the danger of poor schools.

-The U.S. Constitution was framed in the context of a mostly agrarian society, while European empires looked longingly at the Western Hemisphere for expansion and wealth.
+For instance, the U.S. Constitution, a timeless document for many, was framed in the context of a mostly agrarian society, while European empires looked longingly at the Western Hemisphere for expansion and wealth.
 Much of our political and economic history cannot be understood without seeing the vulnerability of the new republic to invasion by rival European empires.
 Since that time, industrialism, urbanization, continental expansion, changing patterns of immigration, and ongoing rivalries between developing countries have drastically changed the meaning attached to our key words, just as these changes called forth social movements to defend entrenched interests, or in many cases, to challenge them with modifications that anyone would deem to be revolutionary in their implications.
 Such was the case with social democracy, communism, and fascism.
 In post-Civil War America, it was first populism that challenged capitalism, then progressivism (that co-opted populism) that dominated.
 With constant interaction between America and Europe and the other major states, the terms of social theory became weapons in the hands of ideologues, using words and comparisons to suit their particular propaganda requirements.
 This website has been devoted to sorting out such confusions.
-See for instance http://clarespark.com/2010/04/08/racism-modernity-modernism/.
+See for instance https://clarespark.com/2010/04/08/racism-modernity-modernism/.

 “Totalitarian” is a made-up word that no historian or political theorist should espouse.
 That is why I think that social democrats of this stripe are responsible for dumbing down public discourse, hence undermining the Enlightenment—the Enlightenment that produced the doctrine of natural rights—a conception that was much abused by the Jacobins of the French Revolution.